invest-it/linum/SECURITY.md

 ## Deleting your account

 > **Linum Version 1.2.3 or higher:** You can trigger an account deletion request directly in the app.
-Navigate to the settings screen, click on "Delete Account" and confirm your indend to delete the account.
-For security you might be asked to logout and sign in again.
+Navigate to the settings screen, click on "Delete Account" and confirm your intent to delete the account.
+For security you might be asked to log out and sign in again.

 Requesting deletion of your account is possible by writing an e-mail to support@investit-academy.de - after we receive a request, your data will be permanently removed from our servers within 3-5 business days.